The Dogs of War (novel): Part 3: The Killing Spree

 The mercenaries attack President Kimba's palace at the break of dawn.
 While Dupree and two of the African mercenaries lay down a mortar bombardment and Vlamick destroys the palace gates, Semmler, Shannon, Langarotti, and the other four African mercenaries storm the palace; Semmler shoots Kimba as he tries to escape through his bedroom window.
-Kimba's KGB bodyguard escapes the firefight and shoots Vlaminck in the chest, but before he dies, Vlaminck blows up the KGB man with his last rocket.
+Kimba's KGB bodyguard escapes the firefight and fatally shoots Vlaminck in the chest, but Vlaminck is able to retaliate and blow him up with his last rocket.
 Following the bombardment, Dupree and his two African mercenaries attack the nearby army camp.
-A Zangaran soldier throws a grenade at them as he flees (without pulling the pin beforehand) and one of the African mercenaries throws it back (after pulling the pin), but it falls short and Dupree, deafened by the gunfire and shelling, fails to hear the warnings and is accidentally killed in the blast.
+A Zangaran soldier throws a grenade at them as he flees (without pulling the pin beforehand) and one of the African mercenaries throws it back (after pulling the pin), but it falls short and Dupree, briefly deafened by the shelling and gunfire, fails to hear the warnings and is accidentally killed in the blast.

 Around midday Endean arrives in Clarence to install Colonel Bobi as the new Zangaran president.
 He has his own bodyguard, a former East End gang enforcer.
 When Endean and Bobi arrive at the palace, Shannon lures Bobi into the presidential office.
 A shot is heard and Endean realizes that Shannon has killed Bobi.
 Shannon shoots Endean's bodyguard to protect himself as the enforcer tries to draw his gun, and then permanently refuses to allow the Soviet geological survey team permission to land in Zangaro.
 He introduces Dr. Okoye as the new head of the Zangaran government.